Sölden Ski Resort

 Where is Sölden Austria?

 The Soelden ski resort rises over the town of the same name in the Ötztal (Oetz valley) of the Austrian Tyrol.
-The best gateway cities & airports are Innsbruck (INN) (88km by road to the northeast) & Munich (MUC) (around 250km north).
+The best gateway cities & airports are Innsbruck (INN) (85km by road to the northeast) & Munich (MUC) (around 230km north).

-Aside from Sölden, the next major town is Oetz, 31km to the north.
-A further 7km north, the Ötztal Bahnhof provides train access from Innsbruck, Munich or Zurich.
+Aside from Sölden, the next major towns north the start of the valley are Längenfeld (14km by road) & Oetz (31km to the north).
+A further 7km north, Ötztal Bahnhof provides train access from Innsbruck, Munich or Zurich.
 Bus services run at least 35 times per day up the valley from Ötztal Bahnhof to Soelden & beyond.
 Buses run every 15min during the busier times of day.
-Journey time from Innsbruck is generally less than 2hr.
+Journey time from Innsbruck by public transport is generally less than 2hr.
 Search & book train tickets to train tickets to Ötztal Bahnhof.

-Driving to Solden is easy via the motorways to the Oetz valley & there is plenty of free parking (including undercover) at Soelden for day trippers.
+Driving to Solden is easy via the motorways to the Oetz valley.
+The drive up the valley is not at all challenging, but there are alot of speed cameras & traffic police!
+The once plentiful free parking (including undercover) at Soelden for day trippers is now paid parking.
+Rates are not too outlandish though.

 Search & book all airport/private transfers to Sölden.